Tamizh2R/DevOps_Books/CONTRIBUTING.md

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under it's MIT License.

 ## Thank you! ❤️